 - earn a minimum grade of B- for each course in the CLS Program,

 - successfully complete three credits of CLS 400 Applied Research or CLS 499 Tutorial, and

 - present their findings in a formal paper and public presentation.

-Students must apply for participation in the honors program to the Allied Health Department chair and obtain approval of a faculty research advisor prior to their final semester.
+Students must apply for participation in the honors program to the CLS Program Director and obtain approval of a faculty research advisor prior to their final semester.
 This is not connected with the CAP Honors Program.
-Details can be found in the CLS Student Handbook on the Allied Health website.
+Details can be found in the CLS Student Handbook.

 - Medical Laboratory Technician (MLT) – Clinical Laboratory Science (CLS) Articulation

 - Pre-Medical Concentration

 All students are encouraged to meet with the CLS Program Director or a CLS advisor before initial registration and periodically thereafter in order to plan their courses of study to ensure that all requirements are met in the minimum amount of time.
 There is no advance placement and no credits for experiential learning.

 Students are advised to be familiar with the current CLS Student Handbook and ask a CLS advisor for help if they do not understand the CLS policies and procedures.